rancher/rio/docs/v0.6.0/developing-application-using-rio.md

 5. Check with `rio ps`.
 It should create a service with URL serving the content.
 It should be serving Blue cows.

-6. Open to `Dockerfile` and change `ENV COW_COLOR` from `blue` to `red`.
+6. Open the `Dockerfile` and change `ENV COW_COLOR` from `blue` to `red`.

 7. Re-run `rio up`.
-Once it is finished, it should already be updated with new images and start serving red cows now.
+Once it is finished, it should already be updated with new images and start serving red cows.

-By following the example above, you can now develop your code locally and run `rio up` to see your code changes automatically
+By following the example above, you can now develop your code locally and run `rio up` to see your code changes automatically.

-**Note**: This feature requires you to have Dockerfile in hand.
+**Note**: This feature requires a Dockerfile.

 #### Manually build and run